LinusBorg/portal-vue/docs/api/portal.md

 | --------- | -------- | ------- |
 | `Boolean` | no       | `false` |

-When `true`, the slot content will _not_ be send through the portal to the defined PortalTarget.
+When `true`, the slot content will _not_ be sent through the portal to the defined PortalTarget.

 Instead, it will be rendered in place: